Wigner rotations and an apparent paradox in relativistic quantum information: Conclusion

 It is worth to mention that it may be possible that by modeling the particle detection by some more complicated scheme the paradox could be solved keeping the linearity of the Wigner rotations.
 But note that the position operator would have a very complicated dependence on the particle momenta and spin in this case.
 Although we do not rule out such possibility, we believe that the solution we present for the paradox is more reasonable due to its simplicity and clear physical interpretation in the relativistic quantum information context.

+We acknowledge M. Lanzagorta and T. Crowder \cite{lanzagorta17} and E. R. F. Taillebois and A. T. Avelar \cite{taillebois} for calling our attention to the inadequacy of the example presented in the previous version of this work \cite{saldanha13} due to a mistake in the calculations.
 P.L.S. was supported by the Brazilian agencies CAPES, CNPq and FACEPE.
 V.V. acknowledges financial support from the Templeton Foundation, the National Research Foundation and Ministry of Education in Singapore and the support of Wolfson College Oxford.